port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 2. In the "Access Tokens" section, click "Create access token";
 3. Fill in the token details: name, expiration (optional), and select API scope;
 4. Click "Create group access token";
-5. Copy the generated token and use it in the integration installation process;
+5. Copy the generated token and use it in the integration installation process.

 ## Examples